 > Weak or crumbling wood may be a sign if there has been a serious infestation – putting a foot through a floorboard will most likely indicate some kind of pest issue.

-To eradicate woodworm takes a professional pest controller who has the relevant chemicals required, but it is also worth investing in finding the cause of any damp or this pest will likely return time and time again.
+To eradicate woodworm takes a professional pest controller who has the relevant insecticides required, but it is also worth investing in finding the cause of any damp or this pest will likely return time and time again.

 Infested furniture that is moved from one property to another will in most likely take the infestation with them – so be careful when buying second-hand furniture that may have the signs of woodworm.